mpdelisle/sedOlaFlow/README.md

 ### What is this repository for? ###
 * OpenFOAM
-* Supported OpenFoam Versions: v1712
+* Supported OpenFOAM versions: v1712

 ### Installation ###